Skip to main content

 TransitionZero Logo

-TZ-OSEMOSYS - a modern long-run systems modelling framework
+TZ-OSeMOSYS - a modern long-run systems modelling framework

 License Contributor Covenant Tests Coverage Python Status

 OSeMOSYS is an open source modelling system for long-run systems analysis and planning.
 It has been employed to develop energy systems models from the scale of the globe, continents, countries, regions, and villages.
-OSeMOSYS is extremely flexible - it can be used for high-fidelity representations of power systems, rich with technological detail; medium-fidelity representations of all-energy systems including upstream energy supply, final energy demand, and climate policities; or low-fidelity nexus problems including commodities like materials, energy, and financing, and a range of environomental and social impacts.
+OSeMOSYS is extremely flexible - it can be used for high-fidelity representations of power systems, rich with technological detail; medium-fidelity representations of all-energy systems including upstream energy supply, final energy demand, and climate policies; or low-fidelity nexus problems including commodities like materials, energy, and financing, and a range of environmental and social impacts.

 OSeMOSYS is entirely open-source and can be used with a variety of programming languages and solvers.